Winston-Salem State University HBCU IPSE Program

 Initiative Goals

-• Work with University Admissions to modify/amend current admission policy to build a pathway for students with IDD to matriculate at WSSU.
+- Work with University Admissions to modify/amend current admission policy and finalize admission criteria to build a pathway for students with IDD to matriculate at WSSU.

-• Conduct a curriculum review of existing WSSU courses to identify at least five relevant courses that align with IPSE goals by the end of Year 2.
+- Finalize a curriculum of at least five relevant courses that align with IPSE goals by the end of Year 2.

-• Initiate community collaborations to build into career development which can lead to competitive employment for students with ID or ID and developmental disabilities.
+- Nurture community collaborations with regular follow-up to build into career development which can lead to competitive employment for students with ID or ID and developmental disabilities.

 Description of Activities

-• Meet with campus leadership and gain approval for implementation of a specialized admission process which evaluates students based on individualized assessments, personal interviews, and educational history rather than GPA and standardized test scores.
+- Meet with campus leadership and gain approval for implementation of a specialized admission process that evaluates students based on individualized assessments, personal interviews, and educational history rather than GPA and standardized test scores.

 Outcomes to Date